yjthoo/MovieGenreClassifier/README.md

 python trainModel.py
 ```

-After deciding the number of epochs you desire, the dropout rate etc by modifying the inputs given to the `trainModelV2` funtion within the main:
+after deciding the number of epochs you desire, the dropout rate etc by modifying the inputs given to the `trainModelV2` funtion within the main:

 ```
 trainModelV2(X_indices, Y_oh, word_to_vec_map, word_to_index, max_length = max_sequence_length, summary = False,